-If you have questions concerning the appeal process or the rejection overview please contact the credentials chair, Jessica Konzer-Birdwell, at jkonzer@utk.edu or the executive secretary, Darci Palmer, at dpalmerryt@hotmail.com.
+If you have questions concerning the appeal process or the rejection overview please contact thr executive secretary, Darci Palmer, at dpalmerryt@hotmail.com.

 All appeal decisions will be based on the original submitted application.
 You may not submit additional data to augment the original application.
 Therefore, ensure the original application is complete and accurately reflects your qualifications.